-Director of the School for Dog Trainers and Head Instructor
+National K-9 President and School for Dog Trainers Director and Instructor

 Chris is a professional member of the International Association of Canine Professionals and the National K-9 Dog Trainers Association.
 He is also an evaluator for the American Kennel Club Canine Good Citizen Test.

 Chris was a dog walker, pet sitter, kennel attendant, and kennel manager before becoming a full-time professional dog trainer in 1995.
-Before joining the National K-9 staff, Chris established and operated his own professional dog training and care business in Chicago, Illinois.
+Before joining the National K-9 staff, Chris established and operated his own professional dog training and dog care business in Chicago, Illinois.
 He attended the National K-9 School for Dog Trainers during this period to expand upon his knowledge of dog training and behavior.
 After completing the six-week course he was invited to join the staff as a certified professional trainer and then became a school for dog trainers’ instructor.
 Chris mentored under National K-9’s founder Scott Mueller and former school director Bob Jervis.
 Throughout his career, he has attended numerous training, behavior, and other dog related conferences, seminars, and workshops.

 Chris is originally from Wooster, Ohio and received a bachelor’s degree from Wittenberg University in Springfield, Ohio.
 Chris and his wife, Katie, have two children.
-They also have a Belgian Malinois named Strider.
+They also have a Belgian Malinois named Otto.